03-08-2022 03:15 PM - edited 11-14-2024 05:09 PM

 When your Analytics Service is overworked, your users can experience delays that have nothing to do with the design of your dashboards.
 If you notice general dashboard response slowness, the first thing to check is your Analytics Service settings.
 The Performance Tuning section on Docs has recommendations for how the settings should be set for optimal performance.
 Work with your Incorta Administrator to verify your settings and make adjustments if necessary.

-If your settings are OK, then your Analytics server may just be overloaded by the number of requests it is receiving.
-Over time as Incorta is more used, dashboard requests which are handled by the Analytics service may increase.
+If your settings are OK, then your Analytics service may just be overloaded by the number of requests it is receiving.
+Over time, as more users adopt Incorta, dashboard requests, which are handled by the Analytics service, may increase.
 In this case you can add another Analytics node to your cluster to handle the traffic.
 Note that you will need to evaluate your hardware topology to determine how to best accommodate another analytics node.
 Work with your Incorta administrator or your Incorta Customer Success representative if you need assistance.

 A coming Incorta Cloud feature will allow you to set up dedicated analyzer nodes.
 You can designate the analyzer nodes to be available to a specific Incorta Group or even for specific dashboards.
 The value of this feature is that you can provide a specific audience with consistent performance.
 Keep an eye out for this feature if you are an Incorta Cloud customer.